-It’s usually the day after the full moon in March (day before in some eastern parts).
+It’s usually the day after the full moon in March (the day before in some eastern parts).
 On the night of the full moon people burn a Holi pyre on which the mythical demon Holika is placed to symbolize the destruction of evil.
-The next day, people start the color party early and rest on the afternoon.
+The next day, people start the colour party early and rest on the afternoon.
 In 2019, Holi will be celebrated on March 21st, in 2020 on March 10th and in 2021 on March 29th.

 Holi is almost entirely celebrated in North India.
 In the south, there will be few small-scale religious ceremonies on the same day in certain temples.
 Resorts and hotels in Goa will sometimes offer commercial Holi Parties.

 You can experience Holi in Rajasthan, Uttar Pradesh (Barsana, Mathura, Vrindavan), West Bengal (Shantiniketan, Kolkata) as well as Delhi and Mumbai.
 Almost every household and the younger generation in the north celebrate by playing with dry colour and water on the streets.

 Onam – Harvest Festival in Kerala

 This is South India’s harvest festival with flower decorations on floors outside all houses.
 This is to welcome the mythical Ashura King Mahabali.
 People shop and prepare feasts.
 There’s a lot of singing, dancing and games but the highlight is the snake boat races, definitely a must when travelling in India during the festival season.

 Onam starts in the first month of the Malayalam Calendar and last 13 days.
 In 2019, the first day will be September 1st, in 2020 on August 22nd and in 2021 on August 12th.
 The day that people celebrate the most is the 10th Day called Thiruvonam.

 Celebrated in Malyalam speaking parts of South India, Onam is really big in Kerala.
 Especially Thrissur’s festivities with its Puli Kali (tiger play) festival on the last day of Onam is remarakable.
 If you’re travelling to Kerala during Onam make sure you make bookings much in advance before ticket prices sky rocket and the best accommodations gets occupied.

 Ganesh Chaturthi – Birthday of the elephant-headed god Ganesha